 I think it was brilliant of Force to come up with some gyms that don’t include a Smith machine because not everyone needs one (and I have to admit, their all-in-one trainers look a bit busy).

-When it comes to the X15, I don’t have much to complain about.
+Anyway, when it comes to the X15, I don’t have much to complain about.

 I love that the half rack comes with 3″ x 3″, 11-gauge steel uprights and is capable of holding such heavy weights safely.

 I also love that the functional trainer utilizes 2x 289 lb weight stacks that are built seamlessly into the rack’s frame.

 This makes it easy to make weight selections, but it also just looks gorgeous.